lix2ng/qr123/README.md

 observations](https://www.nayuki.io/page/fast-qr-code-generator-library).

-The high cost is by design: all 8 predefined masks must be applied and evaluated by a multi-step scoring procedure, and the mask producing the lowest score wins.
-A low score means the dark and light dots (modules) are more randomly mixed without large/long/confusing dark or light features, which makes the decoding easier.
+The high cost is by design: all 8 predefined masks must be applied and evaluated by a long, multi-step scoring procedure, and the mask producing the lowest score wins.
+A low score means the dark and light dots (modules) are more randomly mixed without large/long/confusing features, which makes the decoding easier.

-Although I wish they had adopted a capable but fixed bit permutation algorithm to achieve the same goal, I suppose this exhaustive process was the right choice because usually QR codes are generated on PCs and the readers are on resource limited scanners (think warehouse scenario).
+Although I wish they had adopted a sophisticated but fixed bit permutation scheme to achieve the same goal, I suppose this exhaustive process was a good choice because usually QR codes are generated on PCs and the readers are on resource limited scanners (think warehouse scenario).
 It makes sense to favor the reader and shift more processing to the encoder.

+If we can't change it can we skip it?
 One can understand that auto-masking is necessary for big codes printed on rough, crumpled paper, what about small codes displayed on a clean, perfectly flat, high contrast surface like the LCD?
 Every QR code has timing patterns to mark the fine dimensions of each row and column, and they should function perfectly in this case.
 In other words: if a reader does its job properly by utilizing the timing patterns, it shouldn't fail on codes with high scores, at least not on a perfect surface.

 I experimented and my conclusion so far is that QR123 is perfectly OK with the fixed data mask #0.
 You may try for yourself the following test samples with